CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-1.md

 ```shell
 mono /path/to/UnityModManager.exe
 ```
-Do not use sudo before mono, as this will create problems!
+DO NOT use sudo before mono, as this will cause problems!
 Also, Run ADOFAI under "Proton-GE", its on github and allows for correct mod loading.
-(I think those who dont use the steam version may be able to use WINE-GE)
+(I think those who dont use the steam version may be able to use WINE-GE.)

    ---